hapijs/hapi/docs/API.md

             - `schema` - the validation schema.
             - `sample` - the percent of responses validated (0 - 100).
 Set to `0` to disable all validation.
 Defaults to `100` (all responses).
             - `failAction` - defines what to do when a response fails validation.
 Options are:
-                - `error` - return an Internal Server Error (500) error response.
+                - `'error'` - return an Internal Server Error (500) error response.
 This is the default value.
-                - `log` - log the error but send the response.
+                - `'log'` - log the error but send the response.
 <p></p>
     - `payload` - determines how the request payload is processed.
-Defaults to `parse` if `validate.payload` is set or when `method` is
+Defaults to `'parse'` if `validate.payload` is set or when `method` is
-      `POST` or `PUT`, otherwise `stream`.
+      `'POST'` or `'PUT'`, otherwise `'stream'`.
 Payload processing is configured using the server [`payload`](#server.config.payload) configuration.
        Options are:
-        - _'stream'_ - the incoming request stream is left untouched, leaving it up to the handler to process the request via `request.raw.req`.
+        - `'stream'` - the incoming request stream is left untouched, leaving it up to the handler to process the request via `request.raw.req`.
-        - _'raw'_ - the payload is read and stored in `request.rawPayload` as a Buufer and is not parsed.
+        - `'raw'` - the payload is read and stored in `request.rawPayload` as a Buufer and is not parsed.
-        - _'parse'_ - the payload is read and stored in `request.rawPayload` as a Buffer, and then parsed (JSON or form-encoded) and stored in `request.payload`.
+        - `'parse'` - the payload is read and stored in `request.rawPayload` as a Buffer, and then parsed (JSON or form-encoded) and stored in `request.payload`.
 Parsing is performed based on the incoming request 'Content-Type' header.
 If the parsing is enabled and the format is unknown, a Bad Request (400) error response is sent.
 The supported mime types are:
             - application/json